-An electronic cigarette product with a taste or smell that is distinguishable by an ordinary consumer either before or during use or consumption of the electronic cigarette product.
+An electronic cigarette product that is labeled as, or has a taste or smell that is distinguishable by an ordinary consumer either before or during use or consumption of the electronic cigarette product.

-- Includes: a product with a taste or smell of any fruit, chocolate, vanilla, honey, candy, cocoa, dessert, alcoholic beverage, herb, or spice - Does not include: a product with a taste or smell of only tobacco, mint, or menthol; or which has been approved by an order granting premarket tobacco product application of the electronic cigarette product by the United States Food and Drug Administration (FDA)
+- Includes: any fruit, chocolate, vanilla, honey, candy, cocoa, dessert, alcoholic beverage, herb, spice, or mint. - Does not include: a product with a taste or smell of only tobacco or menthol.